 Market Review: Completed

-On 28 June 2019, the AEMC completed the sixth annual review of retail energy competition in the national electricity market (NEM).
+On 30 June 2020, the AEMC completed the seventh annual review of retail energy competition in the national electricity market (NEM).
 The review focuses on small customers in retail energy markets, which includes residential and small business consumers.
-For the first time this year we are providing a microsite that contains all the details and information that sits behind the report.
-It can be found at here.
+We have provided a microsite that contains all the details and information that sits behind the report.
+It can be found here.

 This report looks at: